migupl/poc-libsql/README.md

 ```

 ---
-Related to the articles [SQLite-on-the-Server Is Misunderstood: Better At Hyper-Scale Than Micro-Scale](https://rivet.gg/blog/2025-02-16-sqlite-on-the-server-is-misunderstood) and [Self-hosting Turso libSQL](https://hubertlin.me/posts/2024/11/self-hosting-turso-libsql/)
+Inspired by articles [SQLite-on-the-Server Is Misunderstood: Better At Hyper-Scale Than Micro-Scale](https://rivet.gg/blog/2025-02-16-sqlite-on-the-server-is-misunderstood) and [Self-hosting Turso libSQL](https://hubertlin.me/posts/2024/11/self-hosting-turso-libsql/)